-Chances are you already have “smart” devices and appliances installed throughout your home without even knowing it.
+You might already have “smart” devices and appliances installed throughout your home without knowing it.
 If you can access your thermostat from your smartphone or flip your lights on and off while you’re on the other side of town – those are considered smart devices.

 Smart Leak Detectors

 When a pipe leaks or your basement or crawlspace floods thanks to heavy rain, it’s fairly obvious that your home is dealing with a major water leak that could lead to extensive damage.
 But some leaks aren’t as noticeable.
 Even small water leaks from appliances or plumbing pipes can accumulate over time, resulting in higher bills and potential damage to your home.

 That’s where a smart water leak detector can help.
 Leak detectors can be installed in bathrooms, basements, under the kitchen sink, and near water-using appliances.
 Smart leak detectors monitor home water usage and alert you via your smartphone if it notices irregular water usage in your home – which can mean there's a leak hidden away.
 They should also alert you if they notice a leak, or a running toilet.

 If you’re away from home and your water heater suddenly springs a leak, you’ll be informed immediately via your smartphone so you can contact a professional to get the leak patched and avoid further damage to your home.

 Smart Water Heaters